FanisGl/FanisGl/README.md

 - 👋 Hi, I’m @FanisGl otherwise known as Fanis
 - 👀 I’m interested in BI, Data Analytics and Data Science
-- 🌱 I’m currently learning how to deploy python models and play with data structures using APIs
+- 🌱 I’m currently learning on my free time how to deploy complex ML models and playing around with data structures using APIs
 - 😄 Pronouns: He/him

 <!---